Who We Are

 We focus especially on tracking citations within coverage bursts, which reflect the traction of our storytelling on an issue told through multiple lenses such as reporting, commentary, analysis, polling, and live video segments.
 Here’s a recent case study on the policing crisis, for example.
 We know that only a handful of the projects we choose each year will gain the kind of traction that we’d put into a case study, but we focus almost exclusively on topics that we think have the potential to result in something we’d include as a case study, meaning that it can be told through our various lenses, be told repetitively, and result in meaningful political or policy change.

 To gauge this progress, we focus on both production metrics and impact metrics.
-In an effort to promote transparency and hold ourselves accountable, we will post our 2021 objectives and key results by the end of January 2021.
-These are our key metrics:
+In an effort to promote transparency and hold ourselves accountable, we will post our 2021 objectives and key results soon.

 Our production metrics are set at the overall organization level, by vertical, and by staff member.